M-Waweru/mathnuscripts-garden/src/site/notes/Content/Essays/Product Development Frameworks.md

 Borrowed from Startup = Growth by Paul Graham.
 [Link](http://paulgraham.com/growth.html) Profits are good but startups are about scaling and capturing a large market as quickly as possible.

-Capture as much of the market because you increase your margins.
+Capture as much of the market before you increase your margins.

 This doesn't mean that you shouldn't have a business model.
 Have the business model and implement it from the beginning but growth is your top priority metric over profit.